hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219317v1-safemed-r1-adversarial-reinforcement-learning-for-generalizable-and-.md

 ---
 layout: default
-title: SafeMed-R1: Adversarial Reinforcement Learning for Generalizable and Robust Medical Reasoning in Vision-Language Models
+title: "SafeMed-R1: Adversarial Reinforcement Learning for Generalizable and Robust Medical Reasoning in Vision-Language Models"
 ---

 # SafeMed-R1: Adversarial Reinforcement Learning for Generalizable and Robust Medical Reasoning in Vision-Language Models